Renpona/awesome-intiface-sfw/README.md

-# 🍑🔌 List of SFW Buttplug Projects! 🍑🔌
+# 🍑🔌 List of SFW Intiface Projects! 🍑🔌

 This is a list of different projects that use Intiface in some way and are not inherently NSFW!